 Your trusted partner for liver disease assessment

-Hepatoscope is a breakthrough non-invasive point-of-care solution for early assessment of chronic liver disease.
+Hepatoscope is a non-invasive point-of-care solution for early assessment of chronic liver disease.

 Easy to use, ultraportable and accessible to any healthcare professional, it facilitates mass triage of patients at risk of developing liver steatosis and fibrosis.